-- In 450 metres the wooded area on your right-hand side ends and you keep ahead along the path, still beside the high metal railing on your left-hand side, in the same direction as before.
+- In 400 metres the wooded area on your right-hand side ends and you go through a metal kissing gate, to keep ahead along the path, still beside the high metal railing on your left-hand side, in the same direction as before.
 Deer can sometimes be seen in the park on your left-hand side.
 On your right-hand side, as you walk along, you will see the village of Charlbury.

 - In 90 metres you cross a stone bridge over the River Evenlode, way below.
 150 metres further on, the drive crosses over the railway line.
 On the left you can see the tower of Charlbury Church.
 100 metres further on, you come up on to the road.
 Cross over to the pavement on the far side and turn left towards the village, your direction 330°.